ProtonMail/proton-bridge/README.md

 More details [on the public website](https://proton.me/mail/bridge).

-## Launchers
+## Launcher
-Launchers are binaries used to run the Proton Mail Bridge or Import-Export apps.
+The launcher is a binary used to run the Proton Mail Bridge.

-Official distributions of the Proton Mail Bridge and Import-Export apps contain both a launcher and the app itself.
+The Official distribution of the Proton Mail Bridge application contains both a launcher and the app itself.
 The launcher is installed in a protected area of the system (i.e. an area accessible only with admin privileges) and is used to run the app.
 The launcher ensures that nobody tampered with the app's